Ceramic Dictionary

 Colors commonly used for overlapping.

-When I use the words soft or strong with colors, this applies to the same color, but the soft has more water.
+When I use the words soft or strong with colors, this applies to the same color, but the soft color has more water.

 Blue with: Blue Light over shade with dark blue.
 The blue can then be covered with yellow, purple, and it becomes green